 - Level 3 — A vehicle with level 3 automation, or Conditional Automation, can drive itself under pre-determined conditions.
 However, the driver must remain behind the wheel.

-- Level 4 – This level is also called High Automation.
-Vehicles at this level can drive themselves without the need of a human driver.
+- Level 4 — This level is also called High Automation.
+Vehicles at this level can drive themselves without the need for a human driver.
 However, they are restricted to known environments, conditions, and uses.

 - Level 5 — A vehicle with level 5 has Full Automation and is truly self-driving.
 It can drive through any road condition without human condition.
 Essentially, this technology doesn’t exist yet.

 Liability in Self-Driving Accidents

 A typical car accident involves two vehicles, each with its own driver.
 Here the negligent driver can be held responsible for the accident and the resulting injuries.
 A self-driving car accident, on the other hand, is a vehicle that is technically driving itself.
 It is no wonder it raises questions of liability.

 In a self-driving car accident, liability could rest on one of several parties.
 They include:

 - The Driver — When human interaction is present, the driver can be held responsible for damages if they fail to act to prevent an accident.

 - The Car Manufacturer — If the automation was working properly and the driver was not negligent, the fault could rest on the car’s manufacturer.
 This is the case where the accident was caused by a vehicle malfunction.